This guidance complements the UWE guidance on Polling.

 You may also want to share your presentation with other members of staff so they can use it in their sessions.
 This will create a new version of the presentation in their account.

-Either: find the presentation on your home page and click on ‘Share this with your organisation’ in the icons next to it.
-The presentation will then be available to anyone in your organisation by going to the ‘Shared’ section on your home page.
+Either: find the presentation on your home page, click on ‘Share with…’, tick ‘All members and admins’ and Save.
+The presentation will then be available to anyone in your organisation by going to the ‘Shared’ section on their home page.

 Or: copy the link at the top of the page when you are in edit mode in the presentation (it should end in ‘/edit’) and email it to a colleague.